Probability distributions

 The Mean and Variance of a Continuous Random Variable

 However, just as we have methods for calculating the mean and variance using a binomial distribution, there are also methods for finding the mean and variance of a continuous distribution.
-In these cases, the integral approach is used for theoretical and analytical purposes.
-It allows us to understand the underlying distribution of a continuous random variable when we don’t have specific data points but instead have knowledge about the overall behavior of the variable.
-This method helps us derive the distribution’s properties directly from its probability density function.
+In these cases, the integral approach is used — allowing us to understand the underlying distribution of a continuous random variable when we don’t have specific data points but instead have knowledge about the overall behavior of the variable.
+This method helps us derive the distribution’s properties directly from its PDF.

-For example, if we know that a certain variable follows a normal distribution with a specific mean and standard deviation, the probability density function (PDF) helps us understand its behavior without needing to gather a large sample.
+For example, if we know that a certain variable follows a normal distribution with a specific mean and standard deviation, the PDF helps us understand its behavior without needing to gather data.
 We can use the PDF to describe the distribution’s properties, such as its mean and variance, through mathematical expressions.

 The mean, or expected value, of a continuous random variable \(X\) with PDF (also denoted as \(f(x)\)) over its range is given by the formula: